UMR-LISAH/MHYDAS-Small-Reservoirs/README.md

 ## Software

 MHYDAS-Small-Reservoirs model is made of a set of coupled simulators within the [OpenFLUID modelling platform](https://www.openfluid-project.org/).
-It is distributed as free and open-source software under the [GPL license](LICENSE).
-Ask contacts below for availability.
+It is distributed as free and open-source software under the [GPL license](LICENSE).The MHYDAS-Small-Reservoir is composed of OpenFLUID simulators that are all hosted on the OpenFLUID WaresHub of LISAH at https://dev.openfluid-project.org/lisah-wareshub/report/.
+For further information, ask contacts below.

 ## Contacts